RexStrider/sockets-with-react/README.md

 Ther server side script does two things.

-It sends the timestamp every second to the front-end, and it listens for any chat messages coming in from the front-end of our application.
+It sends the timestamp every second to the front-end, and it handles any chat messages coming in from the front-end of our application.

 When the server recieves a message it sends the message to all users connected to the application.